TidierOrg/Tidier.jl/docs/src/index.md

 Tidier comes with batteries included.
 If you are using Tidier, you generally won't have to load in other packages for basic data analysis.
 Tidier is meant for interactive use.
 You can start your code with `using Tidier` and expect to have what you need at your fingertips.

 If you are a package developer, then you definitely should consider depending on one of the smaller packages that make up Tidier.jl rather than Tidier itself.
 For example, if you want to use the categorical variable functions from Tidier, then you should use rely on only TidierCats.jl as a dependency.

+### Should I update Tidier.jl or the underlying packages (e.g., TidierPlots.jl) individually?

+Either approach is okay.
+For most users, we recommend updating Tidier.jl directly, as this will update the underlying packages up to their latest minor versions (but not necessarily up to their latest patch release).
+However, if you need access to the latest functionality in the underlying packages, you should feel free to update them directly.
+We will keep Tidier.jl future-proof to underlying package updates, so this shouldn't cause any problems with Tidier.jl.

 ### Where can I learn more about the underlying packages that make up Tidier.jl?